wimbiyoashizkia/msm-4.4/drivers/char/srandom/README.md

-The "Blocking" random number generator.  ( I pressed [CTRL-C] after 5minutes and got 35 bytes!
+The "Blocking" random number generator.  ( I pressed [CTRL-C] after 5 minutes and got 35 bytes!
 If you really NEED to test this, You might need to leave this running for days, or weeks....)

 ```
 time dd if=/dev/random of=/dev/null count=1024k